Using Remote Desktop over the Internet: Definitive How-to Guide

 If for whatever reason you can not use a VPN, you can opt to make your Remote Desktop Server directly accessible on the Internet.
 This is achieved by configuring your router to forward all Remote Desktop traffic to the PC from which the server is being accessed.

-Opening remote desktop ports come with security trade-offs that you must be aware of.
+Opening remote desktop ports comes with security trade-offs that you must be aware of.
 Since the connection is open to the Internet, the risk of attacks is much higher.
 Hackers are always searching for remote desktop security weak points like open TCP ports commonly used with Remote Desktop connections.

 Ensure that security software is installed and up to date to patch any known vulnerabilities.
 Make use of strong passwords and ensure your network is secured with a firewall.

-How to configure a static IP on Windows 10
+How to configure a static IP

 By default, computers are assigned a dynamic IP address from the DHCP server.
 A dynamic IP changes each time a computer reconnects.
 If you want to configure your router for port forwarding, it is advisable to set a static IP for your computer.
 This will save you from having to keep changing your router settings.